JackieGe/Nodejs/README.md

-# Learn to write Koa2 in typescript and run on nodejs.
+# Build Koa2 project in typescript and run on nodejs.

 Welcome to email to gewenqiu@163.com if you have any questions It will be my pleasure if it can help.